Duane Allman: Early years

-On December 26, 1949, when the family was living near Norfolk, Virginia, where he was stationed, Willis Allman was murdered.
+On December 26, 1949, when the family was living near Norfolk, Virginia, where he was stationed, Willis Allman was murdered during an armed robbery by Michael Robert "Buddy" Green (1923–2024), an Army veteran that Allman and another recruiting officer had befriended earlier that day.
+Green was captured, convicted, sentenced and paroled in 1972.
 So that she could retrain as an accountant, Geraldine "Mama A" Allman sent Duane and Gregg to Castle Heights Military Academy in Lebanon, Tennessee, which they both disliked intensely.
 In 1957, the family moved to Daytona Beach, Florida, where the boys attended Seabreeze High School.

 The boys returned to Nashville to spend summers with their grandmother, and there Gregg learned guitar basics from a neighbor.
 In 1960, he had saved enough money to buy his first guitar, a Japanese-made Teisco Silvertone, while Duane acquired a Harley 165 motorbike.
 Despite Duane being left-handed, he played the guitar right-handed.
 Duane began to take an interest in the guitar, and the boys would sometimes fight over it, until Duane wrecked the motorbike and traded it for a Silvertone of his own.
 His mother eventually bought Duane a Gibson Les Paul Junior.

 It was also in Nashville that the boys became musically inspired by a rhythm-and-blues concert where they saw blues guitarist B.B.
 King perform.
 Duane told Gregg, "We got to get into this."
 Duane learned to play very quickly and soon became the better guitarist of the two.